BunsDev/sofi-subgraphs/README.md

-# Friendtech Subgraph
+# SoFi Subgraphs

-This repository contains the code for the Friendtech Subgraph using [The Graph](https://thegraph.com/).
+This repository contains the code for the SoFi Subgraphs using [The Graph](https://thegraph.com/).